vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Migration-Tool/README.md

 </array>
 ```

-**Note:** When editing the launchdaemon file, make sure the file permissions are set appropriately before building the package or you may run into issues.
-You can use **chmod 644** after editing the file to ensure the file permissions are set correctly.

 After updating the launchdaemon file as well as the various included scripts, use the following command in the project directory to build the package: